A sanctuary for remembrance, reflection and reconciliation

-The Church was constructed as a memorial for Scottish soldiers who died here in World War 1, and was dedicated in 1930.
-Now the Church’s ‘living memorial’ is its worshipping community; people who are living out their Christian faith and values in a complex and changing environment.
+The church was constructed as a memorial to Scottish soldiers who died here in World War I and was dedicated in 1930.

-The Church and its garden are places for peaceful reflection for everyone in the midst of a busy and noisy city.
+The church and its peace garden are places for quiet reflection, open to everyone, in the midst of a busy and noisy city.